xathech/midnight/README.md

+# Archived

+Dude to the code not being actively maintained, this project has been archived

 # About Midnight

 Midnight is a web application based on the Laravel framework, designed to provide a review and user management service.